Service Animals, Emotional Support Animals, and Pets: A Guide for Kelowna Landlords - Article Banner

 The tenancy agreement is where you need to establish your pet policy, specifically whether tenants are allowed to move in with pets.
 If you do offer a pet-friendly property, you have the option to restrict the size, breed, and number of pets that you’re willing to accommodate.
 Many landlords agree to consider pets on a case-by-case basis.
 This is also permissible, and you can negotiate the terms of having pets move in with your tenants before they sign the rental contract.

-Landlords can also collect a deposit for pet damage.
 Your pet policy should establish that tenants are required to clean up after their pets and pay for any repairs or replacements that are due to damage the pet has caused.

 If you’re renting out a property that’s within an HOA or a condominium, make sure your pet policy is compliant with those bylaws, rules, and regulations.

-Service Dogs in Kelowna Rental Properties
+Service Dogs & Therapy Animals in BC Rental Properties

 Pet damage deposits are not permitted for service animals or guide dogs.
-There can be no restrictions on those animals and if you need extra clarification on what this means, we invite you to talk with a Kelowna property manager or spend some time on the British Columbia’s website on residential tenancies.
+There can be no restrictions on those animals and if you need extra clarification on what this means, we invite you to talk with a Kelowna property manager or spend some time on the British Columbia’s website on pets and residential tenancies.

 Allowing Emotional Support Animals